 - Then, 50% of FSCL students will be tested weekly beginning the week of Feb.
 1, such that the entire population is tested every two weeks.

 All other students

-- Required random testing throughout the semester of all undergraduate,

-	graduate and professional program students.
+- Required random testing throughout the semester of 10% of all residential undergraduate, graduate and professional program students each week.

-	- Required pre-employment testing of all new on-campus employees or

-	contractors in these designated categories.
+- Required pre-employment testing of all new on-campus employees or contractors in these designated categories.

-	All who need to be tested through the ongoing surveillance program will

-	be notified by email, will be given specific instructions for where they

-	can be tested and how long they have to comply.
-Sampling will be done
+All who need to be tested through the ongoing surveillance program will be notified by email and will be given specific instructions on where they can be tested and how long they have to comply.

-	via a saliva-based method.

-	Being identified for random surveillance testing does not mean that an

-	individual has been exposed to the virus or is suspected of being

-	positive.
-Rather, the individual has been chosen at random for the test,

-	a proven strategy for monitoring the health of the community.
+Being identified for random surveillance testing does not mean that an individual has been exposed to the virus or is suspected of being positive.
+Rather, the individual has been chosen at random for the test, a proven strategy for monitoring the health of the community.

 Anyone with a positive COVID-19 result on file with the Protect Purdue Health Center will be excluded from random testing for 90 days after the test date.